javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert( "I'm the Walrus!" ); // I'm the Walrus!
 ```

-Besides these special characters, there's also a special notation for Unicode codes `\u…`, we'll cover it a bit later in this chapter.
+Besides these special characters, there's also a special notation for Unicode codes `\u…`, it's rarely used and is covered in the optional chapter about [Unicode](info:unicode).

 ## String length